richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_output_slot_num_elements.md

 # &lt;output&gt;, &lt;slot&gt;, &lt;num&gt; : Inline Textual Value Elements

 The library supports a variety of semantic HTML elements that provide meaning to inline text content.
 These elements not only convey semantic information but also apply default styling appropriate to their purpose.
-This document covers: `<output>`, `<slot>` and `<num>`.
+This document covers: `<output>`, `<slot>` and `<num>` that are appropriate for use with value information..

 They can each be styled indepently or as a tag group, and support the full styling capabilities of a [span](html_span_element.html).

-The `<num>` element can also format numeric values bound in the data.
+The `<num>` element can also have numeric values bound from the data and formatted to a readable/local variation.

 ## Overview